Cedar Mountain Formation: Theropods

 Indeterminate allosauroid material present in the Lower Yellow Cat, Upper Yellow Cat and Ruby Ranch Members.
 Indeterminate dromaeosaurine present in the Mussentuchit Member.
-Indeterminate deinonychosaurian remains present in the Mussentuchit member.
+Indeterminate remains of a 3m deinonychosaurian present in the Mussentuchit member.
 Indeterminate velociraptorine remains present in the Mussentuchit Member.
 Indeterminate troodontid remains present in the Mussentuchit Member.
 Indeterminate therizinosaurid remains present in the Mussentuchit Member.
 Indeterminate dromaeosaurine remains present in the Mussentuchit Member.
 Possible indeterminate hesperornithiformes present in the Mussentuchit Member.